 - 1. Plan what you are going to carry and what others will carry, then take turns carrying your shared items.
 Let your support team bring the rest to support points. - 2.
 It is most important that you carry sufficient water and warm clothes. - 3.
 Plan what to wear, remembering that the weather can change dramatically during the event.
 You will need warm clothing to change into, especially if your clothes become wet. - 4.
-Even in November, daytime temperatures can reach as high as 30°C. A hat or an umbrella and sunglasses are essential for protection from the sun. - 5.
-A reliable hiking pole can be very helpful for long walks like this. - Water provides ideal rehydration but occasionally, a sweeter energy drink makes all the difference to a deflating spirit and tired legs.
+There are occasional cold fronts in January; it is not uncommon for temperatures to drop below 10°C in urban areas.
+The lowest temperature recorded at the Observatory was 0°C, although sub-zero temperatures and frost occur at times on high ground and in the New Territories.
+Participants should not only bring items to protect them from the sun, but also warm clothes to stay warm. - 5.
+A reliable hiking pole can be very helpful for long walks like this. - 6.
+Water provides ideal rehydration but occasionally, a sweeter energy drink makes all the difference to a deflating spirit and tired legs.
 Lightweight, high-energy bars, or pieces of fruitcake are also helpful.
 However, fatty and high-protein foods should generally be avoided. - 7.
-Knee and ankle bandages are useful for preventing injuries to muscles, ligaments, and joints. - Basic first aid will be provided at CPs.
+Knee and ankle bandages are useful for preventing injuries to muscles, ligaments, and joints. - 8.
+Basic first aid will be provided at CPs.
 It is recommended that you also bring your own first aid kit and medicine in case of injuries or emergencies on the trail.